The School of Nursing offers several non-degree educational opportunities, such as certificates, minors, and prerequisite courses.

 Prerequisite Courses

-These courses are open to all non-degree students pursuing a health-based education who need to fulfill prerequisites for nursing or other health professions.
-Georgetown degree students may also be eligible; for questions, please contact Jennifer Ericson.
+When offered, these courses are open to all non-degree students pursuing a health-based education who need to fulfill prerequisites for nursing or other health professions.
+Georgetown degree students may also be eligible.
+For questions, please contact Jennifer Ericson.